xlladdins/xll/README.md

-You can get finer grained information by calling the [`GET.WORKSPACE`](https://github.com/xlladdins/xll/blob/master/docs/Excel4Macros/GET.WORKSPACE.md) function with argument `2` to get the exact version.
-The return value is a string, for example, `"5.0"`.
+You can get finer grained information by calling the [`GET.WORKSPACE`](https://github.com/xlladdins/xll/blob/master/docs/Excel4Macros/GET.WORKSPACE.md) function with argument `2`.
+The return value is a string, for example `"5.0"`, with the exact version of Excel.
 Using the SDK the call would be `Excel4(xlfGetWorkspace, &version, 1, &two)` where `version` and `two` are `XLOPER`s with `two = {.val = {.int = 2}, .xltype = xltypeInt}`.
-You must call `Excel4(xlFree, 0, 1, &version)` to release the memory Excel allocated for the string.
+You must call `Excel4(xlFree, 0, 1, &version)` to release the memory Excel allocated for the version string.
 Using the xll add-in library the call would be `OPER version = Excel(xlfWorkspace, OPER(2))`.
 The destructor for `version` will release the memory when it goes out of scope.